Climate Science (Minor only)

 Declaring the minor and obtaining more details

-For more information or to declare the Climate Science minor, contact the EPS undergraduate advisor at email@example.com and see the EPS Climate Science Minor Form for details about the required courses and units.
+For more information or to declare the Climate Science minor, contact the EPS undergraduate advisor.
+For more information and to declare the minor, please see the EPS Minor Declaration form.
 A minor must be declared no later than one semester prior to a student's Expected Graduation Term (EGT).
 The deadline is the last day of RRR week.
-Professor William Boos (firstname.lastname@example.org, 413 McCone Hall) is the faculty point of contact for any needed curriculum planning or coordination with other departments.
+Professor William Boos (email@example.com, 413 McCone Hall) is the faculty point of contact for any needed curriculum planning or coordination with other departments.